rfiggs/rfiggs.github.io/essays/meteor.md

 Meteor is a new modern full stack developing platform.
 Previously in web development, you need separate software for the server, the database, and the browser.
 All three of these would generally be in different languages.
-In meteor everything is in JavaScript, from the database all the way to the front end.
+In Meteor everything is in JavaScript, from the database all the way to the front end.
 This makes developing apps much quicker and easier to understand.
 What really makes Meteor unique however, is how the client interacts with the server.